Honda CR-Z Insurance Rates

 Rates are averaged for all Honda CR-Z models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Cheapest Honda CR-Z Insurance
+How to Buy Affordable Honda CR-Z Insurance

-- You may be able to save around $110 per year just by shopping early and online
+- You may be able to save as much as $110 per year simply by quoting online in advance

 Rate Tables and Charts